 - Laurel and Hardy; Mythology; Famous Movie Stars;

-- Hip-hop; period or cultural costume; your favorite cartoon characters, comedy;
+- Hip-hop; period or national costume; your favorite cartoon characters, comedy;

 - Goth or emo, and so forth.

 If you share a specific hobby, like ballroom dancing, photography, cycling, art, or even reading, including this in your theme could make for meaningful, personal photos.